nodejs/node/COLLABORATOR_GUIDE.md

 New core modules must be landed with a [Stability Index][] of Experimental, and must remain Experimental until a semver-major release.

-For new modules that involve significant effort, non-trivial additions to Node.js or significant new capabilities, an [Enhancement Proposal][] is recommended but not required.

 ### Additions to N-API

 N-API provides an ABI stable API that we will have to support in future